lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

         title: ''
         subtitle: ''
         text: >+
-          Discover a haven for waterbirds at **Lashi Wetlands Nature Reserve**.
+          Discover a breathtaking haven for migratory waterbirds at **Lashi Wetlands Nature Reserve**.

-          Learn about this rare
+          Explore this rare and vital alpine wetland ecosystem, learning about its unique

-          alpine wetland ecosystem and vital conservation efforts protecting its unique
+          biodiversity and the crucial conservation efforts underway to protect this

-          biodiversity.
-A perfect spot for birdwatching and nature appreciation.
+          precious environment.
+Perfect for birdwatching enthusiasts and nature lovers.